Experimental Demonstration of a Decentralized Electromagnetic Formation Flying Control Using Alternating Magnetic Field Forces: Experimental Results and Discussion

-\begin{experiment}\rm This experiment demonstrates closed-loop repulsion between satellite 1 and 2, and closed-loop repulsion between satellite 1 and 3.
-Satellites 1 and 2 start at a relative distance of approximately 0.35~m, and satellites 1 and 3 start at a relative distance of approximately 0.38~m apart.
-The objective is to reach the desired relative positions $d_{12}=0.42$~m and $d_{13}=-0.45$~m. \Cref{fig:3_sat_repulsion_42_45_2} shows the experimental results, where the column on the left shows relative measurements, estimates, and average approximate force between satellite 2 (left satellite) and satellite 1 (middle satellite), as measured and computed on satellite 2; and the second column from the left shows the data as measured and computed on satellite 1.
-The third column from the left shows relative measurements, estimates, and average approximate force between satellite 1 and satellite 3 (right satellite), as measured and computed on satellite 1; and the column on the right shows the data as measured and computed on satellite 3. \Cref{fig:3_sat_repulsion_42_45_2} shows that $\hat{r}_{12}$ and $\hat{r}_{13}$ converges to $d_{12}$ and $d_{13}$ at approximately $t=30$~s.
+\begin{experiment}\rm This experiment demonstrates closed-loop repulsion between satellites~1 and~2, and closed-loop repulsion between satellites~1 and~3.
+Satellites~1 and~2 start at a relative distance of approximately 0.35~m, and satellites~1 and~3 start at a relative distance of approximately 0.38~m.
+The objective is to reach the desired relative positions $d_{12}=0.42$~m and $d_{13}=-0.45$~m. \Cref{fig:3_sat_repulsion_42_45_2} shows the experimental results, where the column on the left shows relative measurements, estimates, and time-averaged approximate force between satellite~2 (left satellite) and satellite~1 (middle satellite), as measured and computed on satellite~2; and the second column from the left shows the data as measured and computed on satellite~1.
+The third column from the left shows relative measurements, estimates, and time-averaged approximate force between satellite~1 and satellite~3 (right satellite), as measured and computed on satellite~1; and the column on the right shows the data as measured and computed on satellite~3. \Cref{fig:3_sat_repulsion_42_45_2} shows that $\hat{r}_{12}$ and $\hat{r}_{13}$ converges to $d_{12}$ and $d_{13}$ by $30$~s.
+For satellites~1 and~2, the settling time is 25.4~s, and the mean SSE $| \hat{r}_{12}-d_{12} |$ over the last 30~s is $6.3 \times 10^{-4}$~m.
+For satellites~1 and~3, the settling time is 22.3~s, and the mean SSE $| \hat{r}_{13}-d_{13} |$ over the last 30~s is $6.8 \times 10^{-4}$~m.
+The variance of the unfiltered SSE $ q_{ij}-d_{ij} $ is $4.3\times 10^{-6}$~m$^2$, where $2\times 10^{-6}$ is attributed to sensor noise variance.
+The remaining variance is potentially due in part to unmodeled external disturbances as well as unmodeled dynamics, which can influence SSE through feedback as discussed in \Cref{exp:2_sat_repulsion}.